 “Year” is a period of three hundred sixty-five (365) days commencing and ending at nine o'clock a.m.
 Central Clock Time, provided that any year which contains the date of February 29 shall consist of three hundred sixty-six (366) days.

-ARTICLE II - GATHERING SERVICE
+ARTICLE II – INTERRUPTIBLE GATHERING SERVICE

-Gathering Services hereunder will be provided by Gatherer to Shipper on a commercially reasonable efforts basis, which shall mean that Gatherer shall use its reasonable efforts to provide the Gathering Services intended under this Agreement, but Gatherer shall have the right, at any time, with reasonable notice to Shipper, to interrupt or reduce, in whole or in part, its receipt, Gathering, or delivery of Shipper's Gas for any reason including, but not limited to, insufficient Capacity, operational factors, force majeure and deliveries to any other shipper or Third Party, all without incurring any liability of any kind to Shipper or to others.
+Subject to the terms of this Agreement, Shipper shall throughout the terms of this Agreement, deliver Gas to Gatherer at the Receipt Point(s) up to the MDQ and Gatherer shall, throughout the term of this Agreement, Gather such gas on an interruptible basis and redeliver to Shipper at the Delivery Point(s).
+Gatherer shall have the right in its sole discretion, at any time, with reasonable notice to Shipper, to interrupt or reduce, in whole or in part, its receipt, Gathering, or delivery of Shipper's Gas for any reason including, but not limited to, insufficient Capacity, operational factors, force majeure and deliveries to any other shipper or Third Party, all without incurring any liability of any kind to Shipper or to others.
 Gatherer does not represent, and Shipper agrees that Gatherer does not represent, that Gatherer has, or will have, Capacity on its system at any given time to gather Shipper's Gas.
 Shipper also understands that by virtue of this Agreement and the rate provided for herein, Gatherer shall have no obligation whatsoever to provide back-up or standby Gas supplies or service to Shipper or to Shipper's suppliers, customers, or end users.
 Shipper shall be responsible for, and shall bear the risk and cost of maintaining any necessary standby gathering or service facilities, or alternate energy sources, for use in the event of interruption of or reduction in the Gathering Services hereunder by Gatherer.

 Gatherer shall have the unqualified right to commingle Shipper’s Gas received by Gatherer at the Receipt Point(s) with other Gas in Gatherer’s Gathering system(s).